lukebarton/curriculum-vitae/README.markdown

 i3 Media are a digital agency delivering large volume websites and ecommerce solutions to many high profile clients such as Autoglass and The Ideal Home Show, including websites serving over quarter of a million page views a day, shops taking over £100,000 a year and live auction websites.

-Primarily working on an in-house CMS & Ecommerce platform, which is used to deliver standardised solutions, I worked at all levels from database through application to front end with PHP5, Zend Framework, JavaScript and jQuery.
+Primarily working on an in-house CMS & Ecommerce platform, which was used to deliver standardised solutions, I worked at all levels from database through application to front end with PHP5, Zend Framework, JavaScript and jQuery.

 ---